Fredericksburg Wine Tours – The Ultimate Guide for Wine Lovers

 - Oktoberfest: Celebrate Fredericksburg’s German heritage with beer, wine, and lively festivities.

 Plan Ahead: October weekends are incredibly busy with festivals, so book lodging early.
-If you want a balance of great weather and fewer crowds, early November is a hidden gem—harvest is wrapping up, the vineyards turn golden, and the holiday season is just beginning.
+If you want a balance of great weather and fewer crowds, early November is a underrated time to visit—harvest is wrapping up, the vineyards turn golden, and the holiday season is just beginning.

 Winter (December – February): Cozy & Crowd-Free